The COVID-19 experience will accelerate digital transformation even further, says Martin Moehrle.

 Only a positive attitude toward smart machines and AI and its use to augment human intelligence will allow companies to unearth new and formidable sources of productivity and competitive advantage.
 It is not a question of either machine or human, but of a symbiotic integration of both.

 This integration will become a new and seminal arena for corporate learning.
-It means nothing less than proving those wrong who predict the fourth industrial revolution to lead to mass unemployment, and instead of unlocking new opportunities for humans to learn, grow and excel.
+It means nothing less than proving those wrong who predict the fourth industrial revolution to lead to mass unemployment and, instead, unlocking new opportunities for humans to learn, grow and excel.